moorepants/learn-multibody-dynamics/loads.rst

    A motor stator :math:`N` fixed to ground with an arm fixed to the motor rotor :math:`B` shown as one unit in a) and as seperate bodies in b) with equal and opposite torque vectors applied to the pair of bodies representing the torque of a couple generated by the motor.
-We've arbitrarily selected a the sign convention shown, i.e. a positive value of torque applies a postive torque to :math:`B` and a negative torque to :math:`N` if the torque is parallel to :math:`\hat{n}_z=\hat{b}_z`.

 .. _Newton's Third Law: https://en.wikipedia.org/wiki/Newton's_laws_of_motion#Third_law